Patient and Family Centred Care in Action at PHC

 Nametags and Uniforms

-Ensuring that our patients, residents and their families know who is caring for them is an integral piece of patient and family centred care – specifically, the core concept of dignity and respect.
-In September 2013, Providence Health Care rolled out an updated Professional Image Policy that included the provision of nametags and uniforms to better identify staff.
+Ensuring that our patients, residents and their families know who is caring for them is an integral piece of person and family centred care – which aligns with the core principle of respect and dignity.
+In Providence Health Care, we are guided by Professional Image Policy that includes the provision of nametags and uniforms to better identify staff.

 Care Experience Strategic Direction Advisory Committee

-The Care Experience Strategic Direction Advisory Committee is a group of dedicated patients, family members and staff, that work together to guide patient- and family-centred care at Providence Health Care.
+The Care Experience Strategic Direction Advisory Committee is a group of dedicated patients, family members and staff, that work together to guide person and family centred care at Providence Health Care.

-If you are interested in joining the committee, please contact Kate McNamee.
+If you are interested in joining the committee, please contact Person and Family Centred Care.

 Patient Health Education Materials (PHEM)

-The Patient Health Education Materials committee reviews all materials that are seen and used by patients, residents and families at Providence Health Care.
+The Patient Health Education Materials committee is a group of health care professionals and patient/family partners that meets monthly to review health education materials that are seen and used by patients, residents and families at Providence Health Care.
+The committee creates documents for patients, residents and families while ensuring they are written in plain language.